-Uefa Champions League Match Postponed As Borussia Dortmund Bus Attacked
+UEFA Champions League Match Postponed As Borussia Dortmund Bus Attacked

 “The bus turned on the main road when there was suddenly a huge bang, a proper explosion.
 The police were quickly on the spot and handled the situation.
 We were all in shock…After the bang we all ducked and those who could lie on the floor did so.
 We didn’t know what was going to happen next.”

 Shrapnel from the explosion has caused a Dortmund defender to require surgery on his hand, as it was fractured by the blast.
-Marc Bartra joined the German side last summer after moving from his native FC Barcelona, who he had played for since 2010.
+Marc Bartra joined the German side last summer after moving from his native FC Barcelona, whom he had played for since 2010.
 Fellow Champions League quarter-finalists, the Spanish side showed their support for both the player and Borussia Dortmund via Twitter.

 All of our support to @MarcBartra, @BVB and their fans